thaining7/Jazz-Drummer-Trivia/README.md

   };
 ```

-# Screenshots
+## Screenshots

 ![App Screenshot](/assets/images/Screenshot.png)

-# How to use:
+## How to use:

-#### Complete the quiz within the allotted amount of time.
+Complete the quiz within the given amount of time.
 After you finish, click the submit button to see your results.